dkubatko/PyTwitchBot/README.md

 Welcome to PyTwitchBot decsription & documentation page.
 PyTwitchBot is a twitch.tv chat bot written in Python 2.7.
 It contains several very interesting functions that allow you to interact with your viewers in a unique way.
 Below you can see documentation for each method and simple instructions how to set up PyTwitchBot.

+The documentation is in progress of updating.
+I have added a lot of features and it became hard to keep track of all of them.
+For now, version 3.2 is the latest one and I keep making changes to it.
+Thank you for using PyTwitchBot!

 ## Set-up
 ### Running .exe
 The only thing you need to do is to run PyTwitchBot.exe file and specify channel's name when program asks for it, or